 We also have state-of-the-art facilities for clinical research, developed in partnership with NHS trusts.

 Students who do not wish to take an additional year of study will still have opportunities to benefit from our research expertise through Student-Selected Components (SSCs) and the summer research scholarship scheme.

-Find out more about intercalated study on the Medicine at Newcastle website.
+Find out more about intercalated study on the Faculty of Medical Sciences website.

 On completion of your degreeOn completion of your degree

 You will receive an MB BS degree from Newcastle University and will normally be eligible to apply for provisional registration with the General Medical Council (GMC).

 Currently, all UK medical graduates are required to complete a two-year Foundation Programme of general clinical training.
 Once you have successfully completed the first year you are eligible for full registration with the GMC.